glacials/twos.dev/src/cold/apple.md

 Ecosystem effects of Safari include Handoff (move a browsing session between devices smoothly) and the downright bonkers power efficiency of Safari on macOS.

-#### ⅹ iCloud Keychain {#keychain}
+#### ⚠ iCloud Keychain {#keychain}

-While moving to Safari, I replaced 1Password with iCloud Keychain.
-It serves basic needs, but that’s it.
-It can store a username, a password, a 2FA code, and a domain name for each entry.

-It cannot store two domains for one entry, e.g. `gmail.com` and `google.com`.
-It cannot store arbitrary notes on an entry, e.g. the PIN that T-Mobile customer service agents ask for.
-It cannot name an entry, e.g. Washington Corporations and Charities System instead of `ccfs.sos.wa.gov`.
-It cannot store non-login entries like documents, ID numbers, or insurance information.

-Using the 2FA field involves manual effort.
-Scanning rarely works, so I enter the 2FA secret by copying and pasting the code.
-Some sites provide a raw code, while others wrap the code in a URL that contains other metadata.
-1Password accepts either, but iCloud Keychain assumes you hand it a code; if you hand it a URL it will silently accept it but produce incorrect codes.

-I moved back to 1Password.
+When I initially moved to Safari, iCloud Keychain was not powerful enough to replace my use of 1Password.
+It did not support multiple domain names per website, arbitrary text notes, or custom names for entries.

+As of 2023-09, these problems seem solved.
+I've started a second attempt to move over and will update this section with my thoughts.

 Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari, on both macOS and iOS.

 ### ✔ Google Sheets → Numbers {#numbers}

+To a casual user like me,
-As a casual spreadsheets user, Sheets and Numbers are nearly identical.
+Sheets and Numbers are ~identical.
-Numbers has nicer formula editing UX that visualizes cell(s) being referenced.
-It tries to humanize references, e.g. “Ben age” for a cell in a row with header “Ben” and a column with header “Age”, instead of A:123.
-This is nice until headers get long and multiworded.
+Numbers has a slightly nicer UX for editing formulae and tries to humanize references, e.g. “Ben age” for a cell in a row with header “Ben” and a column with header “Age”, instead of A:123.
+This is nice until headers get long and multiworded, and you use them in long formulae.
 Overall it’s a wash.

-However, there's obviously a real social benefit to using Google Sheets if you have need of sharing them.
+Google Sheets has a network effect going for it, so I still use it whenever I need to share a sheet with someone not on an Apple platform.

 Ecosystem effects of Numbers include Spotlight integration for quickly opening a sheet.